[ Town name recently changed from Bobove to its former Hungarian name. ]

 ( Click the arrow in the buttons below for pronunciation. )

-Tysobyken' is located about 4 miles SSE of Vylok (Tiszaújlak).
+Tysobyken' is located about four miles south-southeast of Vylok (Tiszaújlak).

 Jews probably settled in Tysobyken' in the late 18th century.